kellydyer007/search.github.io/README.md

 ### Code Used

   I mostly used the python search code given in the Russel and Norvig AI:MA textbook.
 This consisted of a few classes:
-          * Graph Class: Used along with Node Class to constuct graphs with a given adjancy matrix.
+  Markup: * Graph Class: Used along with Node Class to constuct graphs with a given adjancy matrix.
           * Priority Queue: Implemented priority queue.
           * Problem Class: Abstract class to define problem subclasses.
           * Graph Problem Class: Subclass of Problem where most of the handwritten code is located.
 The actions and path cost are used to get neighbors in the graph at a node.
 Also contains all the huristics needed for A* search: